01 of 09

 Showers With Metal Frames

-Designers expect 2018 to be the year when metal-framed showers really take over.
-Although we've seen this trend growing in the past few years, now is the time when we'll see this popping up in every trendy bathroom.
+Although we've seen this trend growing in the past few years, it seems like metal frames are popping up in every trendy bathroom.

 Metal frames make showers look window-like, with a touch of rustic and/or industrial feel to them.
 This shower by Janus Custom Building Products, via Houzz, is a great example.Continue to 8 of 9 below.